Rocky Dawuni: Music career

+Recognition

+On September 17, 2025, Rocky Dawuni and four other Ghanaians were given diplomatic passports by Ghana’s Foreign Minister, Samuel Okudzeto Ablakwa, to honor their efforts in promoting Ghana and Africa worldwide.

-Activism and goodwill
+Activism and Goodwill

 The musician and activist who is known to straddle the boundaries between Africa, the Caribbean and the U.S. to create sounds that unite generations and cultures works to foster global peace.
 Dawuni has shared the stage with Stevie Wonder, Peter Gabriel, Bono, Jason Mraz, Janelle Monáe and John Legend, among many others.
 Named one of Africa's Top 10 global stars by CNN.

 Dawuni's stature as a cultural diplomat and successful melding of music and activism have led him to become a spokesperson for various global causes.
 He is a United Nations Goodwill Ambassador for Africa for UN Environment and is a Global Ambassador for the UN Foundation's Clean Cooking Alliance alongside actress Julia Roberts and Chef José Andrés.

 Rocky was named the Global Ambassador for the World Day of African and Afrodescendant Culture recognized by UNESCO, through which he uses his music to shine a light on crucial issues facing humanity across the globe.